Guidelines regarding Commissions of the IUCr

 - The organization of a Commission may be governed by formal Rules of Procedure for any Commission that chooses to formulate such Rules, but there is no rigid pattern recommended for all Commissions.

 - Continuity of experience is essential to the success of all Commissions.
 Attention should be paid to some scheme of changes in membership that will provide experienced members in every period while observing the limitation of three consecutive full terms for any one member and a fourth consecutive term as Chair.
 It is not expected that all persons will automatically serve three successive full terms; ordinarily only one-half to two-thirds of the members will be re-nominated at the end of any term.
-The Chair in each period should give active consideration to the question of his or her own successor.
+The Chair in each period should give active consideration to the question of their own successor.
 (The retiring Chair automatically becomes a consultant if not remaining as a member.)

 - The foregoing suggestions are provided for the guidance of Commissions and represent the consensus of the Executive Committee, but are not intended as formal requirements of the sort provided by the Statutes and By-Laws or action of the General Assembly.
 Commissions on publications of the IUCr have special status in some respects as provided in Statutes 7.1, 7.2 and 7.3 and By-Law 7.3.